ARM-software/arm-trusted-firmware/docs/components/context-management-library.rst

 - **FEAT_STATE_CHECK** - same as ``FEAT_STATE_ALWAYS`` except that the feature's
   existence will be checked at runtime.
 Default on dynamic platforms (example: FVP).

-- **FEAT_STATE_CHECK_ASYMMETRIC** - same as ``FEAT_STATE_CHECK`` except that the feature's
-  existence is asymmetric across cores, which requires the feature existence is checked during warmboot path also.
-Note that only limited number of features can be asymmetric.

  .. note::

-   Only limited number of features can be ``FEAT_STATE_CHECK_ASYMMETRIC`` this is due to the fact that Operating systems are designed for SMP systems.
-   There are no clear guidelines what kind of mismatch is allowed but following pointers can help making a decision
+   In general, it is assumed that all cores will support the same set of architectural features (features will be symmetrical).
+However, there are cases where this is impractical to achieve.
+Only some features can be mismatched among cores and this is the exception rather than the rule.
+This is due to the fact that Operating systems are designed for SMP systems.
+There are no clear guidelines what kind of mismatch is allowed but following pointers can help in making a decision:

     - All mandatory features must be symmetric.
     - Any feature that impacts the generation of page tables must be symmetric.